Anatta336/driven-decals/README.md

 [60 second introduction video.](https://www.youtube.com/watch?v=zFEtdRrD2D4)

+## Status - 2021-04-06
+Hello!
+This package isn't kidding about having a "preview" version number.
+You are of course welcome to use it as you like, but please be aware there are known missing features and almost certainly bugs.

+I am still working on this and intend to bring it up to release quality.
+At the moment I'm busy working full-time on projects away from Unity, so progress is not fast.
+Pull requests are always welcome if you're feeling inspired!

 ![Decals applied to a cylinder, giving the impression that it is made of cracked concrete.
 One of the cracks reveals a bright abstract pattern beneath the surface.](/Documentation~/images/demonstration.png)

 ## Key Features